outdoorbits/little-backup-box/README.md

 ## Installation

+First of all, make sure that your Raspberry Pi is connected to the internet.

-Run the following command on your Raspberry Pi:
+Run the following command on the Raspberry Pi:

     curl -sSL https://goo.gl/btmpKd | bash